You will visit: Germany (start Berlin option), Denmark, Norway, Sweden, Finland, Russia, Belarus, Poland

 Go back in time as our Local Guide gives you a crash-course in Warsaw’s troubled history.
 You’ll see Warsaw’s Ghetto, Chopin’s park, as well as the old town.
 Hear how this town has been all about survival, being literally reduced to rubble, and how Warsaw then picked up the pieces, using these ruins to rebuild the city.
 Check out St. John’s Cathedral and the Royal Palace, which was blown-up during World War II.

 Free time means a chance to discover Warsaw’s modern, festive side.
 Relax in Lazienki Park, a favourite haunt with the locals, or dip into the city’s many museums, galleries and theatres.
-Get some hints on what to explore from your Tour Manager.
+Get some hints on what to explore from your Trip Manager.

-Tonight, make your last night on tour one to remember and join the group for a final night dinner.
+Tonight, make your last night on trip one to remember and join the group for a final night dinner.
 Then hit Warsaw’s thriving nightlife.
 The choice of clubs, live music and bars here is mind-blowing, so be ready for a fun night out!

 - Locally guided tour of the old Jewish Ghetto & the medieval centre of Warsaw